 Most of us don’t realise it, some of us don’t care, and others are trying to understand more about it.
 Being raised on a diet of patriarchy, heteronormativity, and white supremacy is bound to have an impact on how we view and treat people that aren’t like us.

 These things are systemic because they’ve been happening for centuries.

 We almost take perverse comfort in the status quo, where even women are complicit in the belief that they are subordinate and a “poor man’s” man.
-Their own internalised misogyny telling them “this is the way it’s supposed to be”.
+Their own internalised misogyny tells them “this is the way it’s supposed to be”.

-When I was a kid my dad asked if I was gay
+When I was a kid my dad asked if I was gay.

 We were unusual children.